thatsdone/junkbox/utils/mpmt/README.md

   * You would see python threading model can consume only 1 CPU (100%) even if there are multiple CPUs and you specifed more than 2 contexts.

 * TODO
   * Add some more languages.
-(Java, Erlang, Haskell, Swift, Closure, WebAssembly(?), TypeScript ...etc)
+(Java, Erlang, Haskell, Swift, Closure, WebAssembly(?), TypeScript, Racket ...etc)

 ## 2. A simple test program for inter thread/process communication